andy9kv/Projects/Automatic Flag Recognition.md

 ## Results & Demonstration

 There was an accuracy of approximately 90% when scanning flags within the test set.
 Like most vision endeavors, the program struggled the most when dealing with poor lighting, similar surrounding hues, and obstruction.
-Links to demonstration videos will be posted but the following images illuminate the iterative color thresholding and pattern/color match processes.
+Links to demonstration videos will be posted but the following images illustrate the iterative color thresholding and pattern/color match processes.

 <br><p align="center"><img width="70%" height="70%" src="media/afr/area_isolation_2.png"></p><br>

 <br><p align="center"><img width="70%" height="70%" src="media/afr/progressive_color_filtering_1.png"></p><br>